-Love, a state of grace will be a three day performance installation, presented in one hour cycles repeated over 4 hours, during which the audience can move freely within the Cathedral.
+Love, a state of grace will be a four day performance installation between February 11 and February 18, 2022, at San Francisco’s Grace Cathedral.
+Each performance will be presented in one hour cycles repeated over 3 hours, during which the audience may move freely within the Cathedral.
 With over 90-foot ceilings, stained glass, and multiple chambers, Grace Cathedral will provide a multifaceted platform of many vantage points for the audience.

-The original concept for Love, a state of grace was a response to the rise in violent attacks and vandalism directed at sacred places in the United States.
+The original concept for Love, a state of grace was in response to the rise in violent attacks and vandalism directed at sacred places in the United States.
 The objective was to bring together diverse communities to share and celebrate our common humanity and the tenets of love in religious practice.
-Since our initial development of the work, our country has been experiencing the devastating impact of the COVID-19 pandemic and the rise of social uprisings against racial injustice.
+Since our initial development of the work, our country has increasingly experienced the devastating impact of the COVID-19 pandemic and the surge of social uprisings against racial injustice.
 In light of these events, we have reframed Love, a state of grace to include reflection and dialogue around these issues.
-It is our hope that our shared experience will reaffirm the role of kindness, compassion, love, and righteous social action in the national healing process.
+It is our hope that the performance will create a shared experience that will reaffirm the role of kindness, compassion, love, and righteous social action in the national healing process.

-Our community partner, Grace Cathedral, has a well established tradition as a cross cultural sanctuary.
+Our community partner, Grace Cathedral, has a well established tradition as a cross-cultural sanctuary.
 Its leadership and innovative programming has inspired much of the conceptual aspects of this work.
-Performances will be followed by panel discussions with activists and notable scholars, allowing the audience to explore their own perceptions of “otherness” and examining how we might move towards greater acceptance and understanding.
+Performances will be followed by panel discussions with activists, artists and theologians, who will discuss the concept of “otherness” and strategies that lead to greater acceptance and understanding.
 We are pleased and honored to be collaborating with Grace’s staff to further our goals of safe public dialogue within the context of an arts experience.